 CATEGORY DESCRIPTION Development Authority 1 PREVENTIVE MAINTENANCE AND REHABILITATION Preventive maintenance and rehabilitation on the existing state highway system, including minor roadway modifications to improve operations and safety; and the installation, rehabilitation, replacement, and maintenance of pavement, bridges, traffic control devices, traffic management systems, and ancillary traffic devices.
-Construct Only 2 METROPOLITAN AND URBAN AREA CORRIDOR PROJECTS , 3 NON-TRADITIONALLY FUNDED TRANSPORTATION PROJECTS Transportation-related projects that qualify for funding from sources not traditionally part of the state highway fund including state bond financing under programs such as Proposition 12 (General Obligation Bonds), Texas Mobility Fund, passthrough toll financing, unique federal funding, regional toll revenue, and local participation funding.
+Construct Only 2 METROPOLITAN AND URBAN AREA CORRIDOR PROJECTS Mobility and added capacity projects along a corridor that improve transportation facilities in order to decrease travel time and the level or duration of traffic congestion, and safety, maintenance, or rehabilitation projects that increase the safe and efficient movement of people and freight in metropolitan and urbanized areas.
+Plan, Develop & Construct 3 NON-TRADITIONALLY FUNDED TRANSPORTATION PROJECTS Transportation-related projects that qualify for funding from sources not traditionally part of the state highway fund including state bond financing under programs such as Proposition 12 (General Obligation Bonds), Texas Mobility Fund, passthrough toll financing, unique federal funding, regional toll revenue, and local participation funding.
 Plan, Develop & Construct 4 STATEWIDE CONNECTIVITY CORRIDOR PROJECTS Mobility and added capacity projects on major state highway system corridors which provide statewide connectivity between urban areas and corridors, to create a highway connectivity network composed of the Texas Highway Trunk System, National Highway System, and connections from those two systems to major ports of entry on international borders and Texas water ports.
 Plan, Develop & Construct 5 CONGESTION MITIGATION AND AIR QUALITY IMPROVEMENT Congestion mitigation and air quality improvement area projects to address attainment of a national ambient air quality standard in nonattainment areas of the state.
 Develop & Construct 6 STRUCTURES REPLACEMENT AND REHABILITATION Replacement and rehabilitation of deficient existing bridges located on public highways, roads, and streets in the state; construction of grade separations at existing highway and railroad grade crossings; and rehabilitation of deficient railroad underpasses on the state highway system. • 7 METROPOLITAN MOBILITY AND REHABILITATION Transportation needs within the boundaries of designated metropolitan planning areas of metropolitan planning organizations located in a transportation management area.
 Develop & Construct 8 SAFETY Safety-related projects both on and off the state highway system including the federal Highway Safety Improvement Program, Railway Highway Crossing Program, Safety Bond Program, and High Risk Rural Roads Program.
 Construct Only 9 TRANSPORTATION ALTERNATIVES PROGRAM Transportation-related activities as described in the Transportation Alternatives Set- Aside Program, such as on and off-road pedestrian and bicycle facilities, and infrastructure projects for improving access to public transportation.
-Construct Only 10 SUPPLEMENTAL TRANSPORTATION PROJECTS Transportation-related projects that do not qualify for funding in other categories, including landscape and aesthetic improvement, erosion control and environmental mitigation, construction and rehabilitation of roadways within or adjacent to state parks, fish hatcheries, and similar facilities, replacement of railroad crossing surfaces, maintenance of railroad signals, construction or replacement of curb ramps for accessibility to pedestrians with disabilities, and miscellaneous federal programs.
-Construct Only 11 DISTRICT DISCRETIONARY Projects eligible for federal or state funding selected at the district engineer's discretion.
+Construct Only 10 SUPPLEMENTAL TRANSPORTATION PROJECTS Transportation-related projects that do not qualify for funding in other categories, including landscape and aesthetic improvement, erosion control and environmental mitigation, construction and rehabilitation of roadways within or adjacent to state parks, fish hatcheries, and similar facilities, replacement of railroad crossing surfaces, maintenance of railroad signals, construction or replacement of curb ramps for accessibility to pedestrians with disabilities, and miscellaneous federal programs. • 11 DISTRICT DISCRETIONARY Projects eligible for federal or state funding selected at the district engineer's discretion.
 Develop & Construct 12 STRATEGIC PRIORITY Projects with specific importance to the state including those that generally promote economic opportunity, increase efficiency on military deployment routes or retain military assets in response to the federal military base realignment and closure reports, and maintain the ability to respond to both manmade and natural emergencies.
 Plan, Develop & Construct